-In our robustness analysis we study the sensitivity of our results to the choice of centroid and the method for construction of the Voronoi borders.
-First, we use different measures of land quality to identify potential centroids as locations with high agricultural productivity.
-Second, we the central location of ethnicities as reported in the Ethnographic Atlas (Murdock, 1967).
-Third, we vary how given the centroid we compute the location of Voronoi borders.
-In particular, instead of using geodesic distances, which assume geography and climate do not affect mobility, we employ migratory distances based on the human mobility index (Özak, 2010, 2018).
+22In our robustness analysis we study the sensitivity of our results to the choice of center and the method for construction of the Voronoi borders.
+First, we use different measures of land quality to identify locations with high agricultural productivity to be used as centers for ethnic groups.
+Second, we use the central location of ethnicities as reported in the Ethnographic Atlas (Murdock, 1967).
+Third, we vary how, given the center we compute the location of Voronoi borders.
+In particular, instead of using geodesic distances, which assume geography and climate do not affect mobility, we employ migratory distances based on the Human Mobility Index (Özak, 2010, 2018).